parsingphase/parsingphase.github.io/mastodon/index.md

 [Fedifinder](https://fedifinder.glitch.me/) will also generate a similar list, with slightly different options.

+At the moment, it's worth repeating the search and import every few days, as more and more twitter users move and share their Mastodon accounts.

 To make yourself findable by these tools (and by your Twitter friends), add your full account name (`@username@host.tld`, eg `me@mastodon.online`) to your Twitter bio.
 This lets the tools find you, but doesn't give visitors a clickable link.
 For that, add the address of your Mastodon profile (eg `mastodon.online/@me`).